Iznogoud: I WANT TO BE CALIPH INSTEAD OF THE CALIPH!

 - Two-Headed Coin: Subverted: all the coins are two-headed.
 Iznogoud forgets it, ridiculing himself.

-- Unknown Rival: Everyone know that Iznogoud want to be Caliph instead of the Caliph... except the Caliph.
+- Unknown Rival: It's pretty obvious in "The Magic Catalogue": everyone in Bagdad knows that Iznogoud wants to be Caliph instead of the Caliph... everyone, that is, except the Caliph.

 - Used to Be a Sweet Kid: Amazingly, Iznogoud.
-Iznogoud's Childhood reveals that he actually once was an adorable, good tempered, sweet kid who got along pretty well with Haroun and Wa'at.
+Iznogoud's Childhood reveals that he actually once was an adorable, good-tempered, sweet kid who got along pretty well with Haroun and Wa'at.